Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

           NPCs, including the exclusion of UAI if it was enforced on the original item
-        * Further prep for integration with the EE Fixpack
+        * Further prep for integration with the EE Fixpack Version 51 - October 18, 2022 (updated by CamDawg)
+        * Fixed install issues if EE Fixpack was installed
+        * Fixed bug where the items that cure deafness could remove the wrong portrait icon